Drew-Alleman/dystopia/README.md

 # Features
 * Optional login prompt
 * Logs who connects and what they do
 * Capture session to pcap file
+* Automatically download links used by attackers
 * Customize MOTD, Port, Hostname and how many clients can connect at once (default is unlimited)
 * Save and load config
 * Add support to a plethora of commands